marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 The `order-processor` console app starts and manages the lifecycle of an order processing workflow that stores and retrieves data in a state store.
 The workflow consists of four workflow activities, or tasks:

 - `notifyActivity`: Utilizes a logger to print out messages throughout the workflow.
 These messages notify the user when there is insufficient inventory, their payment couldn't be processed, and more.
-- `reserveInventoryActivity`: Checks the state store to ensure that there is enough inventory present for purchase.
+- `verifyInventoryActivity`: Checks the state store to ensure that there is enough inventory present for purchase.
 - `requestApprovalActivity`: Requests approval for orders over a certain threshold
 - `processPaymentActivity`: Processes and authorizes the payment.
 - `updateInventoryActivity`: Updates the state store with the new remaining inventory value.